-- (30) "New discharge" means any discharge not authorized under the provisions of 10 V.S.A. § 1263 as of January 7, 1985 or any increased pollutant loading or demand on the assimilative capacity of the receiving waters from an existing discharge that requires the issuance of a new or amended permit. - (31) "Nonpoint source waste" or "nonpoint source pollution" means waste that reaches waters in a diffuse manner from any source other than a point source including overland runoff from construction sites, or as a result of agricultural or silvicultural practices. - (32) "Nonpolluting waste" means waste that prior to treatment does not have the potential to impair the condition of waters. - (33) "Permit" means a certification, dam order, or other authorization in which during the application review process, compliance with the Vermont Water Quality Standards is evaluated pursuant to applicable state or federal law. - (34) "Physical habitat structure" means the diverse combination and complexity of instream forms created within substrate and woody debris on and within the bed and banks of the channel by stream processes and flow characteristics.
-Physical habitat structure, in part, determines aquatic habitat quality at the stream reach and stream network scales by providing for all life cycle functions, which include the full set of forms necessary for the provision of and access to cover, overwintering, and temperature refuge and the substrates necessary for feeding and reproduction of aquatic biota and wildlife. - (35) "Point source" means any discernable, confined, and discrete conveyance, including any pipe, ditch, channel, tunnel, conduit, well, discrete fissure, container, rolling stock, concentrated animal feeding operation, landfill leachate collection system, vessel or other floating craft, from which either a pollutant or waste is or may be discharged. - (36) "Public interest" means that which shall be for the greatest benefit to the people of the State as determined by the Secretary, in accordance with the criteria set forth 10 V.S.A. § 1253(c). - (37) "Receiving waters" means all waters adjacent to a discharge, and all downstream or other waters the quality of which may be affected by that discharge. - (38) "Reference water body" means a water that represents the natural condition for a specific water body type against which the condition of waters of similar water body type are evaluated. - (39) "Riparian areas" means the zones of interaction and influence between aquatic and terrestrial ecosystems along streams, rivers, lakes, wetlands, and other bodies of water. - (40) "Riverine impoundment" means a reach of river or stream subject to the backwater influence of a human-made dam with the water remaining generally within the natural channel. - (41) "Seven day low flow, ten year return period (7Q10)" means a drought flow equal to the lowest mean flow for seven consecutive days, adjusted to nullify any effects of artificial flow regulation, that has a 10% chance of occurring in any given year. - (42) "Secretary" means the Secretary of the Agency of Natural Resources or the Secretary's duly authorized representative.
+- (30) "Nonpoint source waste" or "nonpoint source pollution" means waste that reaches waters in a diffuse manner from any source other than a point source including overland runoff from construction sites, or as a result of agricultural or silvicultural practices. - (31) "Nonpolluting waste" means waste that prior to treatment does not have the potential to impair the condition of waters. - (32) "Permit" means a certification, dam order, or other authorization in which during the application review process, compliance with the Vermont Water Quality Standards is evaluated pursuant to applicable state or federal law. - (33) "Physical habitat structure" means the diverse combination and complexity of instream forms created within substrate and woody debris on and within the bed and banks of the channel by stream processes and flow characteristics, as well as the portion of the riparian area that supports woody debris recruitment and temperature refuge.
+Physical habitat structure, in part, determines aquatic habitat quality at the stream reach and stream network scales by providing for all life cycle functions, which include the full set of forms necessary for the provision of and access to cover, overwintering, and temperature refuge and the substrates necessary for feeding and reproduction of aquatic biota and wildlife. - (34) "Point source" means any discernable, confined, and discrete conveyance, including any pipe, ditch, channel, tunnel, conduit, well, discrete fissure, container, rolling stock, concentrated animal feeding operation, landfill leachate collection system, vessel or other floating craft, from which either a pollutant or waste is or may be discharged. - (35) "Public interest" means that which shall be for the greatest benefit to the people of the State as determined by the Secretary, in accordance with the criteria set forth 10 V.S.A. § 1253(c).
+(36) "Receiving waters" means all waters adjacent to a discharge, and all downstream or other waters the quality of which may be affected by that discharge. - (37) "Reference water body" means a water that represents the natural condition for a specific water body type against which the condition of waters of similar water body type are evaluated. - (38) "Required agricultural practices (RAPs) or acceptable management practices for maintaining water quality on logging jobs (AMPs)" means those land management practices adopted by the Secretary of Agriculture, Food and Markets, and Commissioner of Forests, Parks and Recreation, respectively, in accordance with applicable state law. - (39) "Riparian areas" means the zones of interaction and influence between aquatic and terrestrial ecosystems along streams, rivers, lakes, wetlands, and other bodies of water. - (40) "Riverine impoundment" means a reach of river or stream subject to the backwater influence of a human-made dam with the water remaining generally within the natural channel. - (41) "Seven day low flow, ten year return period (7Q10)" means a flow equal to the lowest mean flow for seven consecutive days, adjusted to nullify any effects of artificial flow regulation, that has a 10% chance of occurring in any given year. - (42) "Secretary" means the Secretary of the Agency of Natural Resources or the Secretary's duly authorized representative.